Matt Cardle: 2013–2014: Porcelain

-2015–2018: Musical theatre and Time to Be Alive
+2015–2019: Musical theatre and Time to Be Alive

 On 11 May 2015, it was announced Cardle would take over the lead role of Huey Calhoun in a production of Memphis from 6 July 2015 until the end of its run in October.
 It was his first acting role.

 In August 2014, Cardle confirmed he was working on his fourth album.
 In 2016, he embarked on a summer tour, entitled the Intimate and Live Tour, to promote the new material and to test it live before recording.
 A limited edition live album recorded from the tour was released shortly after.
 Cardle explained the longer than usual gap in between albums was because he was "running on empty" around the release of his last album and that he needed to recharge.
 "What has been brilliant for me this time around is the more relaxed nature of the writing and recording process.
 I've had gaps where I've been able to live, recharge and become inspired again."
 He describes it as a lot more electronic than his previous albums.

-His fourth album, Time to Be Alive, was released through Sony on 27 April 2018.
-The lead single "Desire" was premiered on BBC Radio 2 on 13 March 2018.
+Cardle's fourth album, Time to Be Alive, was released through Sony on 27 April 2018.
+The lead single, "Desire", was premiered on BBC Radio 2 on 13 March 2018.

 Cardle returned to the West End on 31 July 2018, playing the role of Wally Strand in Strictly Ballroom until it closes on 27 October 2018.
 Cardle played the role of Pilate in Jesus Christ Superstar at the Barbican from 4 July until 24 August 2019.
 Later in the year he reunited with his former band Seven Summers for a gig in Chelmsford, and they have begun to work to new music together.

-2021: Fifth album
+2021: Purple Crayon

-After moving to Swansea in 2019, Cardle announced the release of "Purple Crayon" on 12 January 2021, ahead of the release of his fifth studio album.
+Cardle announced the release of "Purple Crayon" on 12 January 2021, ahead of the release of his fifth studio album.
 The song was released digitally on 15 January 2021.
 Cardle says, "Purple Crayon is song about my struggles with addiction to Valium and the escape I found through using it.
 The song's emotions are intertwined with imagery from my favourite children's book Harold and the Purple Crayon."
 On 26 March 2021, Cardle released the second single from his upcoming album, "We're the Butterflies".
+On 18 June 2021, Cradle released the EP Purple Crayon.
+On 12 September 2022, Cardle revealed he was working on his fifth studio album.

+In 2024 it was announced Cardle would star as William Shakespeare in the UK and Ireland tour of the musical & Juliet.